mattrussi/gitlab-com-runbooks/docs/frontend/alerts/HAProxyServerDown.md

 ## Overview

-- [ ] What does this alert mean?
+- What does this alert mean?
-- [ ] What factors can contribute?
+This alert indicates that there could be a spike in 5xx errors, server connection errors, or backends reporting unhealthy.

+*Note*: [`set-server-state` server draining](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/frontend/haproxy.md?ref_type=heads#set-server-state) will also generate this alert.
-- [ ] What parts of the service are effected?
+- What parts of the service are effected?
+The alert will indicate which backend server is down.
-- [ ] What action is the recipient of this alert expected to take when it fires?
+- What action is the recipient of this alert expected to take when it fires?

 ## Services